mvysny/vaadin-groovy-builder-example/README.md

 project in Tomcat - this is the recommended option for a real development.

-> This is a port of [Skeleton Starter Flow](https://github.com/vaadin/skeleton-starter-flow) to Kotlin+Gradle.
+> This is a port of [Skeleton Starter Flow](https://github.com/vaadin/skeleton-starter-flow) to Groovy+Gradle.

 ## Supported Modes